-The subject property is approximately 1.69 acres and currently contains a vacant structure.
-North of the subject properties contains a self-storage facility and retail sales, zoned City CD-C-M and Jamestown C. East of the subject property contains single-family dwellings, zoned City CD-R-3.
-South of the subject property contains a medical office, zoned City CD-O. West of the subject property contains a shopping center, zoned Jamestown IND.
+The subject property is approximately 6.635 acres and is currently undeveloped land.
+North of the subject property contains a restaurant and undeveloped land, zoned County CZ-HB and County LB.
+East and south of the subject property contains single-family dwellings and undeveloped land, zoned County RS-40.
+West of the subject property contains a cemetery and shopping center, zoned Jamestown CIV (Civic) and Jamestown IND (Industrial).

-The proposed rezoning request supports the Comprehensive Plan's Growing Economic Competitiveness Big Idea to build a prosperous, resilient economy that creates equitable opportunities to succeed and the Comprehensive Plan's Prioritizing Sustainability Goal to build economic resilience, expanding the local economy's ability to withstand and adjust to disruptions and changes at the regional, national and global scales.
+The proposed original zoning request supports the Comprehensive Plan's Growing Economic Competitiveness Big Idea to build a prosperous, resilient economy that creates equitable opportunities to succeed and the Comprehensive Plan's Prioritizing Sustainability Goal to build economic resilience, expanding the local economy's ability to withstand and adjust to disruptions and changes at the regional, national and global scales.

-The GSO 2040 Comprehensive Plan's Future Land Use Map designates this property as Commercial.
+The GSO 2040 Comprehensive Plan's Future Land Use Map designates the majority of the property as Commercial.
 The Commercial designation includes retail sales, wholesale sales, personal service businesses, professional service businesses, restaurants, entertainment, hotels and hospitality, commercial assembly halls, and event spaces.
 These can be either linear commercial corridors or larger centers of commercial development or a combination of both.
 Some include residential uses as well, and represent an opportunity for denser development, particularly in conjunction with enhanced transit service and mobility hubs.